Ask an Expert: Q & A on lighting design tips with Rachel Calemmo

-An expert in balancing aesthetics and energy efficiency, Rachel plans for and creates visually appealing environments that also function to enhance lifestyles in today’s technology-focused world.
+Today’s lighting design experts often balance aesthetics and energy efficiency.
+Rachel plans for and creates visually appealing environments that also function to enhance lifestyles in today’s technology-focused world.
 As cofounder of Christian Rae Studio, LLC in Southport, CT, she plays a role in all aspects of project design, construction and management.
 Her vision is focused on collaboration with clients, architects, designers and engineers from the onset of a project integrating the lighting seamlessly with architecture.
 And here’s a glimpse at Rachel’s beliefs and thought processes behind its fruition:

 A: Lighting control is essential.
 Yes, you could just put on/off switches on the walls, but that just leaves so much on the table.
 What’s nice is a more personalized and intuitive lighting system that even follows daylight rhythms for natural health benefits.
 And since LEDs now have RGBW, warm dimming and all different layers of lighting options within single fixtures, the only way to really take advantage of that is with extra control.
 Then you can have smooth dimming or follow daylight rhythms in living spaces with proper scheduling and controls.
 I really like that [with Loxone] you could have all your spaces communicate together or separate.
 Then having all the control in one location is a huge benefit.

 Q: What are your thoughts on the evolution of the light switch in regard to today’s Touch Pure by Loxone?

 A: I don’t think light switches have really evolved much until the Touch Pure.
 I love how it cleans up the wall and puts all home control into a stylish package.